But Jesus said to Peter, “Put your sword back into its sheath. Shall I not drink from the cup the Father has given me?” — John 18:11

 Things didn’t improve, either.
 As Jesus was led away, Peter “followed along behind” and found himself in the courtyard of the high priest’s house, standing by a fire (18:15-19).
 When challenged about his association with the prisoner, he denied it three times.
 The man who had faced down a Roman battalion could not stand up to onlookers’ questions.

-Like many a man, Peter’s courage was spotty.
+Like many, Peter’s courage was spotty.
 He would take a swing at anyone, but taking a stand was more problematic.
 Sometimes the challenge for the Christian is more in demonstrating moral and spiritual courage than in braving and fighting a physical confrontation.

 For further study: John 18:1-27